mrshyspy/shopper.com/README.md

 Contributions are always welcome!
 If you notice any issues or have any suggestions for improving React Shoppers.com, feel free to submit a pull request.

 # Credits
-This project was created by<a href="https://www.linkedin.com/in/sohil-khan-dev/"> Aman Kumar </a>.
+This project was created by<a href="https://www.linkedin.com/in/sohil-khan-dev/"> Sohil Khan </a>.

 # License
 This project is licensed under the MIT License.